fmalmeida/MpGAP/README.md

 This pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [prokaryotic genome annotation](https://github.com/fmalmeida/bacannot) that can give the user a complete workflow for bacterial genomics analyses.

+### Feedback

+In the pipeline we always try to create a workflow and a execution dynamics that is the most generic possible and is suited for the most possible use cases.

+Therefore, feedbacks are very well welcomed.
+If you believe that your use case is not encompassed in the pipeline, you have enhancement ideas or found a bug, please do not hesitate to [open an issue](https://github.com/fmalmeida/MpGAP/issues/new/choose) to disscuss about it.

 ## Requirements

 This pipeline has only two dependencies: [Docker](https://www.docker.com) and [Nextflow](https://github.com/nextflow-io/nextflow).